apace100/origins-docs/docs/types/entity_condition_types/raycast.md

 }
 ```

-This example will check if a wolf mob is tamed by the entity that has fired the raycast.
-The raycast will ignore tamable mobs other than wolves.
+This example will check if a wolf mob is tamed by the entity that has fired the ray-cast.
+The ray-cast will ignore tamable mobs other than wolves.